billand88/ChilkatVFP/Documentation/How Properties Work.md

 Chilkat methods and properties can return any of these values.
 Methods can return a Void, which is in essence returning no value at all.
 Chilkat properties can be read only.
 Chilkat handles Boolean values by returning/setting a 0 for false and 1 for a true value, depending on context.
 It can also mean failure versus success for Chilkat methods.

 Chilkat will only return/accept a DateTime value/parameter for undocumented/deprecated methods and properties.
+(Note: This feature was later removed in Version 11.)

 ## ChilkatVFP Variable/Parameter Types